maximyudayev/Realtime-ST-GCN/README.md

 Otherwise, for processing raw data by yourself, or to port new dataset to the model in the format it expects, please refer to the [original author's guide](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md).

-New datasets should match the directory structure and summary/configuration files expected by the model and automated scripts to setup and run without errors:
+New datasets should match the data directory structure, provide configuration and skeleton file, which are expected by the model and the automated scripts to setup and run without errors.
+Make sure to match these prerequisites:
 ```
+...
+├── data/
+│   ...
-new_dataset/
+│   ├── new_dataset/
-├── label_name.txt      (output classes)
+│   │   ├── actions.txt       (output classes)
-├── skeleton_graph.txt  (list of joint tuples)
-├── train_data.npy
+│   │   ├── train_data.npy
-├── train_label.pkl
+│   │   ├── train_label.pkl
-├── val_data.npy
+│   │   ├── val_data.npy
-└── val_label.pkl
+│   │   └── val_label.pkl
+│   └── skeletons/
+│       ...
+│       └── new_skeleton.json (skeleton description)
+...
+├── config/
+│   ...
+│   └── new_dataset/
+│       └── config.json       (script configuration)
+...
 ```

 ### Pretrained Model